-However, when the guillotine shears are used to cut wide and heavy plates or high strength thin plates, there are still some problems such as machine deformation affecting the cutting accuracy.
+However, when cutting wide, heavy plates or high strength thin plates, the guillotine shear may face challenges such as machine deformation impacting cutting accuracy.

-Most of the existing literature focuses on the influence of shear parameters on shear accuracy, the design and automation transformation of the shear control system, or the simulation of the shear process with discrete points, but few on mechanical property analysis and structure optimization of guillotine shear.
+Most research in this field focuses on the impact of shear parameters on accuracy, the design and automation of the control system, or simulating the shearing process using discrete points.

-In this article, through the analysis of static and dynamic characteristics of the machine tool, the shearing process of the plate shears is simulated, the continuous shearing data is obtained, and the optimization scheme is given.
+This article aims to address this gap by analyzing the static and dynamic characteristics of the machine tool and simulating the plate shearing process.
+Through this analysis, continuous shearing data is obtained and an optimization scheme is proposed.

 2. Static analysis

-After setting the cutting parameters such as blade clearance and shearing angle, the hydraulic cylinders at both ends drive the upper and lower blades to move relative to complete the shearing of the plate.
+Once the cutting parameters, such as blade clearance and shearing angle, are set, the hydraulic cylinders at both ends drive the upper and lower blades to move and complete the plate cutting process.

 Fig. 1 Structural model of 6 × 3200 NC guillotine shear